nikantonelli/Radial-Density/README.md

 If you shift-CLICK on the segment, the app will give you the dependencies.
 If you just click on the segment, the app will give you a data panel with more information about the artefact.

+You can also opt for a dependencies overlay.
+It will highlight where there are predecessors.
+If the predecessor is not in the data set you have selected, the line goes to the centre.

 ![alt text](https://github.com/nikantonelli/Radial-Density/blob/master/Images/overview.png)

 If you want to see problems with your data sanity, the segments can be made to go RED: